-This report is made solely to the Company's members, as a body, in accordance with section 262 of the Companies (Guernsey) Law, 2008.
+This report is made solely to the Company's members, as a body, in accordance with section 262 of The Companies (Guernsey) Law, 2008.
 Our audit work has been undertaken so that we might state to the Company's members those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's members as a body, for our audit work, for this report, or for the opinions we have formed.

-Grant Thornton LimitedChartered Accountants

-St Peter Port Guernsey

-6 December 2021
+For and on behalf of Grant Thornton Limited Chartered Accountants and Recognised Auditors St Peter Port, Guernsey, Channel Islands 13 December 2021